louiskhenghao/formzk/libs/mui/README.md

 # @formzk/mui

 `@formzk/mui` was created to bridge the gap between headless form management and Material-UI's rich component library.
-While `@formzk/core` provides the foundation for flexible form logic, developers often need to invest additional effort to integrate UI components. `@formzk/mui` addresses this by offering a set of ready-to-use, pre-configured Material-UI components that work seamlessly with the `@formzk/core` architecture.
+While `@formzk/core` provides the foundation for flexible form logic, developers often need to invest additional effort to integrate UI components. `@formzk/mui` addresses this by offering a set of ready-to-use, pre-configured Material-UI components that work seamlessly with the core architecture.
 This reduces the overhead of setting up forms and ensures that developers can leverage the full potential of Material-UI with the powerful form handling capabilities of `@formzk/core`

 ---